Skip to content

 Recommended For

-Tribal gaming properties needing omnichannel funding.
+• Tribal gaming properties needing omnichannel funding.
 Tribal gaming properties looking to modernize patron funding without rebuilding compliance from scratch.
-Pavilion's October 2025 deal with Seminole Nation Casinos and 2025 partnership with Pawnee Nation across three Oklahoma properties show the pattern: cage, VIP Financial Center kiosks, ATM, cash advance, plus Title 31 reporting through CasinoSoft all in one vendor.
-For tribal compliance, the integrated CTR/SAR automation matters more than for commercial operators because Title 31 violations are tribal-sovereignty exposure, not just regulatory exposure.
+Pavilion's July 2025 partnership with Pawnee Nation (StoneWolf, Trading Post, TeePee) and October 2025 deal with Seminole Nation Casinos (I-40, Wewoka, Konawa) across three Oklahoma properties each show the pattern: cage, VIP Financial Center kiosks, ATM, cash advance, plus Title 31 reporting through CasinoSoft, all in one vendor.
+For tribal compliance, the integrated CTR/SAR automation matters more than for commercial operators, because Title 31 violations are tribal-sovereignty exposure rather than just regulatory exposure.

-Land-based casinos modernizing cashless and TITO.
+• Land-based casinos modernizing cashless and TITO.
 Land-based casino operators rolling out cashless gaming.
-VIP Mobility links the patron's phone to the slot via QR code for cashless reloads and cash-outs.
-Tap2Play accepts Apple Pay directly at EGMs and table games — tap the phone, fund the session, no lines at the cage.
+VIP Mobility links the patron's phone to the slot via QR code for cashless reloads and cash-outs, and Tap2Play accepts Apple Pay directly at EGMs and table games, so the player taps the phone, funds the session and skips the line at the cage.
 Tap2Play is Pavilion-exclusive in the US gaming market (Sightline and Everi do not have an equivalent Apple Pay floor product as of mid-2026).
 For floor operators trying to reduce cash handling costs and add convenience, this is the most complete stack.

-Operators needing native Title 31/AML automation.
+• Operators needing native Title 31/AML automation.
 Operators that want native Title 31/AML/CTR/SAR automation tied directly to the payment rail.
-The July 2025 CasinoSoft acquisition is the first integration of payment data and compliance data in one vendor — every deposit, withdrawal and cage transaction flows automatically into CTR and SAR workflows with no manual touch.
-Smaller operators currently running separate AML software pay double: once for the payment stack, once for compliance.
-Pavilion is now the only single-vendor option for both in regulated US gambling.
+The July 2025 CasinoSoft acquisition is the first integration of payment data and compliance data in one vendor, so every deposit, withdrawal and cage transaction flows automatically into CTR and SAR workflows with no manual touch.
+Smaller operators currently running separate AML software pay double, once for the payment stack and once for compliance, and Pavilion is now the only single-vendor option for both in regulated US gambling.

 Not Recommended For

-Non-US operators.
+• Non-US operators.
 Any operator outside the United States.
 Pavilion is USD-only and processes through the US ACH network.
-There is no European equivalent, no LATAM presence, no APAC plans, no Canadian iGaming coverage including Ontario.
-If your players are anywhere outside the US, this is the wrong vendor.
-Trustly handles European open banking, AstroPay handles LATAM, Triple-A and CoinsPaid handle crypto-first international flows.
+There is no European equivalent, no LATAM presence, no APAC plans and no Canadian iGaming coverage including Ontario, so if your players are anywhere outside the US, this is the wrong vendor.
+Trustly handles European open banking, AstroPay handles LATAM, and CoinsPaid handles crypto-first international flows.

-Crypto-focused platforms.
+• Crypto-focused platforms.
 Crypto-first casinos or operators where digital asset deposits drive most volume.
-Pavilion has zero crypto support and zero public roadmap interest.
-The product sits at the opposite end of the payments spectrum: highly regulated, KYC-heavy, batch-settled ACH plus US-licensed card cash advance.
+Pavilion has zero crypto support and zero public roadmap interest, since the product sits at the opposite end of the payments spectrum: highly regulated, KYC-heavy, batch-settled ACH plus US-licensed card cash advance.
 If your value proposition is crypto deposits, this is not your provider.
-NOWPayments covers 350+ coins, CoinsPaid serves regulated EU operators.
+NOWPayments covers 350+ coins and CoinsPaid serves regulated EU operators.

-Operators in unregulated markets.
+• Operators in unregulated markets.
 Operators in unregulated US grey markets or offshore-licensed sites targeting US players.
 Pavilion will not onboard you.
-Their entire moat is regulatory — state gaming commission approvals in every regulated state — and taking on unlicensed operators would put those approvals at risk.
+Its entire moat is regulatory, with state gaming commission approvals in every regulated state, and taking on unlicensed operators would put those approvals at risk.
 Sweepstakes casinos occasionally find workarounds, but offshore-licensed real-money sites do not get integration.

 Geographic Coverage